 Ownership and Structure

 NCARB retains complete ownership of Lineup’s software and licenses the software to the subsidiary for sales and support.
 No equity in Lineup is distributed to individuals.
 Through cost-sharing and operating agreements, NCARB established a governance model for the subsidiary that is in line with legal and industry best practices.

 Lineup has a five-person board of directors.
-This board includes two NCARB staff members (CEO Michael Armstrong and Chief Innovation and Information Officer Guillermo Ortiz de Zárate) and an appointee from NCARB’s Board of Directors, Kenneth Van Tine.
+This board includes two NCARB staff members (CEO Michael Armstrong and Chief Innovation and Information Officer Guillermo Ortiz de Zárate) and an appointee from NCARB’s Board of Directors, Philip Leinbach.
 The other two board members are independent subject matter experts from the technology sector.
 The makeup of Lineup’s board reflects common practice, given Lineup’s existence as a wholly owned subsidiary of NCARB.